 Javed began his career in education as a mathematics teacher and an assistant principal in the further education sector.
 He is currently chief executive of Barnardo’s, the leading children’s charity.
 Prior to this he was chief executive of Victim Support, and he also worked for the Government office for London as the executive director to the London Serious Youth Board.
 He has a wealth of experience of working with local government, politicians and community representatives at Birmingham City Council and the London Borough of Harrow.×

 Trevor spent the majority of his career in the Civil Service, principally in the Ministry of Defence, where he served in a number of senior positions, including as director general finance.
 He retired in 2012, since when he has been a non-executive director and chair of audit for the Oil and Pipelines Agency.
 As well as serving on the governing body at Hounslow CCG, he chairs the collaborative performance committee.×

 Philip has a background as a chartered accountant and management consultant with 20 years senior experience within the financial services sector.
-Philip retired nine years ago and now holds a range of Non-executive and trustee roles in the public and voluntary sector including Chair of a drug and alcohol Charity and a large primary school.
+Philip retired 14 years ago and now holds a range of Non-executive and trustee roles in the public and voluntary sector including Chair of a drug and alcohol Charity and a large primary school.
 Philip has been a non-executive within the NHS for the past 11 years and is currently chair of the Audit Committee for Central London, Hammersmith & Fulham, Hounslow and West London CCGs and was previously Chair of Ealing Primary Care Trust.×